 Who here doesn’t love a one pot recipe?
 For me, it’s one of the most comforting things and is right up there with slow cooker meals and Thanksgiving dinner.

 And right now, I think we all could use some comforting.
-Not to mention inexpensive, uses pantry goods (and some fresh) and is easy.

 In a nutshell, this a big pot of tender shredded chicken, white beans, soft onions and poblanos in a ridiculous flavorful broth.
 It fills your home with the most amazing aroma.
 And leftovers are just as delicious the next day and the day after that.
 I love that I can pull it together in literally no time and the chicken cooks in the broth and all I have to do is shred it and put it back in.
 The brightness from fresh lime juice and cilantro are a close second.